WATER HEATER REPAIR AND REPLACEMENT SPOKANE, WA

 If you hear strange noises like rumbling, popping, or banging coming from your water heater, it could be a sign of sediment buildup.
 When sediment accumulates in the tank, it forms a barrier between the heating element and the water, leading to inefficient heating and potential damage to the unit if not addressed.

-Fluctuating Water Temperature:
+Fluctuating Water Temperature

 When your water heater produces water with changing temperatures, going from hot to cold or vice versa, it could indicate a faulty thermostat.
 A broken thermostat may not properly regulate the water temperature, causing inconvenience.

-Pilot Light or Ignition Problems (for Gas Water Heaters):
+Pilot Light Or Ignition Problems (For Gas Water Heaters)

 Gas water heaters rely on a pilot light or electronic ignition to ignite the burner and heat the water.
 If you're experiencing issues with the pilot light going out frequently or the ignition failing, it may require professional attention to ensure proper functioning.